meri-leeworthy/meri-garden-astro/src/posts/development.md

 ---
-aliases:
+aliases: 'developmentalism'
-  - developmentalism
-type: topic
+type: 'topic'
+title: 'development'
+slug: 'development'
 ---

 - "a successor to imperialism and colonialism" ([[In the Way of Development - Indigenous Peoples, Life Projects and Globalization|Blaser et al.]])

 # Designs for the Pluriverse